Spidersnet’s car dealer guide to Facebook

 Now, this may seem a bit obvious, and we don’t want to sound patronising, but people on Facebook will want to see interesting posts from your page.
 If they don’t then they will likely get bored and eventually unfollow your page, meaning they will no longer receive your posts.

-Make sure that you are posting links to informative articles, funny videos, stylish pictures and the like.
+Make sure that you are posting links to informative articles, fun videos, stylish pictures and the like.
 Think to yourself ‘would I want to see this?’
 And if the answer is yes, then you should be fine.
-Fun and entertaining content is what Facebook is all about, so make sure you are keeping your followers on your page with interesting, informative and funny posts!
+Fun and entertaining content is what Facebook is all about, so make sure you are keeping your followers on your page with interesting, informative and fun posts!

-If you continue to be clever with your posts and you offer your followers a range of highly informative, interesting articles and images from within the automotive industry, then there is no doubt that people will start to see your dealership as an authority figure in the industry.
-This is where you need to get the balance right between posting funny videos and informative industry related posts.
+If you continue to be clever with your posts and you offer your followers a range of highly informative, interesting articles and images from within the automotive industry, then there is no doubt that people will start to see your dealership as an authority figure.
+You don’t have to have written the articles yourself, you can always link off to valuable sources sharing other people’s news to your customer base.
+This is where you need to get the balance right between posting fun and informative industry related posts.
 Too much of the former and you may lose credibility, too much of the latter and you may end up boring people.

-Now, this is the reason you exist as a business.
 Your motor dealership is set up to sell cars, vans, motorbikes or whatever other vehicles you have in stock.
-It is for this reason that you should occasionally post stock to your Facebook page.
+Therefore you should occasionally post stock to your Facebook page.
 If you do this, make sure you select nice looking vehicles and have well taken, crisp photos included in your post.
 Facebook is a very visual medium, so posts with darkly lit, dull photos may well be overlooked.

 Make sure you don’t spam your followers.
 Some dealerships take to Facebook and post constant stock updates.
 This might bring in some leads initially, but in time it will become spammy and dull.
-Make sure that your stock posts are mixed in with all the other suggestions on this list and all will be well.
+Make sure that your stock posts are mixed in with all the other suggestions on this list.

 One thing that Facebook allows you to do, is give your dealership a bit more personality.
 You can post things that will allow potential customers the chance to get to know your staff and see the people behind your business.

 By posting photos of your staff at work, or other ‘behind-the-scenes’ snaps, you are breaking down barriers and giving your dealership a human element.
-And don’t just post images of your sales team, you should also feature your admin staff, and your mechanics working away – if you have any.
-People will want to see all of the different faces behind the business.
+And don’t just post images of your sales team, you should also feature your admin staff, your mechanics and anyone else that works within the business.

-It is worth remembering that most of your customers, in general, will be from your local area.
-Therefore, a sprinkling of posts relating to local news and events would be a nice way to engage your audience and show that you have your finger on the pulse when it comes to your home town.
+It’s worth remembering that most of your customers will be from your local area.
+Therefore, a sprinkling of posts relating to local news and events would be a nice way to engage your audience and show that you have your finger on the pulse when it comes to your hometown.

 If you see some local news that you think your followers may find interesting, then why not repost it to your Facebook page?
 This is even better if the news is related in some way to the motor industry.
 As with all of these suggestions, so long as you are varying your posts, and keeping things fresh, your followers will remain engaged.